simoncblyth/j/Layr/planning_CustomG4OpBoundaryProcess_development.rst

   such that CustomART can work with both of them

-* currently instantiates J* parameter_accessor in ctor, it makes more sense to pass ptr into ctor : clearer + more general
+* currently instantiates J* parameter_accessor in ctor, it makes more sense to pass ptr into ctor : clearer + more general : DONE

 * CustomART::doIt prepares StackSpec<double,4> with multiple calls to
   the J* parameter_accessor with pmtcat and energy_eV arguments, the